wordswords/dotfiles/README.md

 3. Type `l` for a long-style ls.
-4. `delta <file1> <file2>` for a nice 2 way diff style interface where you can analyse and copy changes between files. for then using on a website form.
+4. `delta <file1> <file2>` for a nice 2 way diff style interface where you can analyse and copy changes between files.
 5. Use `<tab>` to activate oh-my-zsh's autocomplete plugins.
 For example `git
 <tab>`
 6. Run `repos.sh` to check the branch name of all git repositories under the current directory.
 Useful when you have a lot of different projects that interact with each other and you want to see which repos branches you have checked out.
-7. Use `vi` instead of `vim` to load a separate minimal vim config, useful if there's problems with the vim config.
+7. `vi` instead of `vim` to load a separate minimal vim config, useful if there are problems with the vim config.
-8. Use `notes` to launch Joplin, my note-taking app.
+8. Type `notes` to launch Joplin, my note-taking app.
-9. Use `please` after realising that you needed sudo with the last command, to repeat the last command with sudo
+9. `please` after realising that you needed sudo with the last command, to repeat the last command with sudo
-10. Use `ports` to list the open ports on the system in a readable way.
+10. `ports` to list the open ports on the system in a readable way.
-11. Use `tree` for a handy diagram of the full directory tree under the current directory.
+11. `tree` for a handy diagram of the full directory tree under the current directory.
-12. Use `ref <jira issue number, no prefix>` to open firefox with the details of that issue.
+12. ref <jira issue number, no prefix>` to open Firefox with the details of that issue.
-13. Use `lookup <jira issue number, no prefix>` to print the jira-cli ticket summary of that issue on the command line.
+13. `lookup <jira issue number, no prefix>` to print the jira-cli ticket summary of that issue on the command line.
-14. Use `bat <file>` for a syntax-highlighting quick cat.
+14. `bat <file>` for a syntax-highlighting quick cat.
-15. Use `hn` to get the top 10 Hacker News Network headlines for the hour.
+15. `hn` to get the top 10 Hacker News Network headlines for the hour.
-16. Use `hn100` to get the top 100 Hacker News Network headlines for the hour.
+16. `hn100` to get the top 100 Hacker News Network headlines for the hour.
-17. Use `gg <search query>` from the terminal to open a Firefox browser with the query in the Google.co.uk search engine.
+17. `gg <search query>` from the terminal to open a Firefox browser with the query in the Google.co.uk search engine.
-18. Use `so <search query>` from the terminal to open a Firefox browser, and search stackoverflow using `<search query>`
+18. `so <search query>` from the terminal to open a Firefox browser, and search stackoverflow using `<search query>`
-19. Use `pstree` for a nice graph showing all processes and subprocesses running.
+19. `pstree` for a nice graph showing all processes and subprocesses running.
-20. Use `<CNTRL-X> <CNTRL-E>` to open up a text editor while in a shell.
+20. `<CTRL-X> <CTRL-E>` to open up a text editor while in a shell.
 When you save the text content, it will copy it back to the shell to execute.
-You can use this method to use Github Copilot and OpenAI Codex in VIM to generate shell commands and then have them execute in the shell.
+You can use this method to use GitHub Copilot and OpenAI Codex in VIM to generate shell commands and then have them execute in the shell.
-21. Use `cht <language> <command>` to consult the chtsht.sh repository of high quality cheatsheets on a lot of subjects.
+21. `cht <language> <command>` to consult the chtsht.sh repository of high quality cheatsheets on a lot of subjects.
-22. Use `ai <query>` to ask ChatGPT for some wisdom.
+22. `ai <query>` to ask ChatGPT for some wisdom.
 Whatever it returns will be copied to the clipboard.

 ## VIM9 shortcuts

 The most important VIM shortcut is `<leader> h` which is currently mapped to `, h`.
-This will open up this document, which is usually up to date.
+This will open up this document, which is usually up-to-date.

 1. `<TAB>` to activate autocomplete plug ins.
 2. `,` is set to be the `<leader>` key in VIM9, use it to trigger shortcuts.
 3. `<LEFT>` and `<RIGHT>` cursor arrows to move through the syntax errors.
 4. `<UP>` to toggle the file browser/NERDTree buffer.
-5. `<DOWN>` to open the Vista file navigation.
+5. `<DOWN>` to open the Quickfix list of errors.
 6. `>>` and `<<` to adjust indentation.
 7. `set mouse=a` is on, if you have any problems with copying and pasting just `:set mouse=` beforehand.